 Business had taken art’s place as the first thing I thought about when I woke up in the morning.
 I spent hundreds, maybe thousands of hours of my free time learning everything from sales to email marketing to converting websites to business theory to copywriting.
 I was hooked.

 After a few years, I came to the conclusion that building a website for a customer wasn’t enough.
 I wanted to help them *make it*.
 After all - websites that people don’t visit might as well not exist.
 Many of the people I worked with didn’t know how to get their own passion through to the world, and I knew a lot that could help them.
-I just wasn’t sure how to integrate the teaching into the business model.
+I just wasn’t sure how to integrate the teaching into my business model.

 One day, gold struck.
 I remember I was sitting on a cool leather couch with a friend when the answer came to me.
 My heart beat faster and my stomach had a million butterflies.